WFAN (AM): Craig Carton arrest

 Carton was arrested on September 6, 2017, along with Michael Wright, and charged with four counts of fraud in what authorities say was a Ponzi scheme that duped investors of millions of dollars by promising them a share of the profits from the sale of concert tickets.
 The two were reportedly trying to pay off millions of dollars in gambling debts.
 Carton was suspended indefinitely by CBS Radio and later resigned from the station.
-(After his release from prison, Carton returned to the airwaves to partner midday with Evan Roberts, as mentioned above.)
+(After his release from prison, Carton returned to the airwaves to partner midday with Evan Roberts, as mentioned above, before briefly leaving and returning again to the station effective 2026, this time with his own afternoon program.)
 Esiason hosted the morning show by himself with guest hosts, until Gregg Giannotti was announced as Carton's full time replacement.

 Team coverage

 WFAN broadcasting the New York Islanders vs. New Jersey Devils game on April 10, 2010.

 Currently, WFAN airs broadcasts of MLB's New York Yankees, the NFL's New York Giants, the NBA's Brooklyn Nets, and Rutgers University football.
 In addition, select games of the NHL's New Jersey Devils are carried by WFAN, though the bulk of the Devils' schedule is aired exclusively on the co-owned Audacy streaming service (formerly known as Radio.com).
 WFAN is the flagship outlet for Westwood One's NFL broadcasts and some of its National Collegiate Athletic Association college football and basketball broadcasts.

 In years prior to 2019 WFAN used corporate sisters WCBS (AM), WCBS-FM, WNEW-FM and WNYL, and non-sister stations including WNYM, WBBR and WLIB, as outlets for overflow broadcasts when teams are scheduled opposite each other.
 This was due to contractual terms requiring the Yankees (prior to 2014, the New York Mets) and Giants to have first priority of airtime over the other teams carried by WFAN.
 Beginning in 2018, WFAN began to split its AM and FM simulcast to allow the station to simultaneously air two events, albeit one on each frequency.
-When conflicts arise, the station will direct its audience to listen to the game of their choice on either 660 AM or 101.9 FM.
+When conflicts arise, the station directs its audience to listen to the game of their choice on either 660 AM or 101.9 FM.
 The simulcast splits became more regular in 2019 after WCBS (AM) began carrying Mets radio broadcasts.

 WFAN has marketed itself in recent years as the "Flagship Station for New York Sports".
 In previous years, Yankees managers (more recently, Aaron Boone) and a member of the Giants (such as, in the past, former quarterback Eli Manning) have made exclusive appearances on WFAN during their respective baseball and football seasons.